-This is a fantastic side dish to make for holiday entertaining this year.
-It pairs beautifully with roasted chicken or turkey, and is a texturally-pleasing alternative to many classic casseroles.
+This pilaf pairs beautifully with roasted chicken or turkey, and is a texturally-pleasing alternative to many classic casseroles.

 Beyond its hearty appeal, this pilaf boast many other benefits.
 It is: